Sponsored content

 10. The Burren, County Clare

-While the vastly bare and rocky headland of The Burren doesn’t seem to fit the quota of the Emerald Isle, this area of limestone karst – which covers over 100 square miles of County Clare – is stunning in its own right.
-The area was once the seabed but has lain exposed to the elements since the Ice Age and become a lunar-like landscape that’s highly unique to Ireland.
+While the vastly bare and rocky headland of The Burren doesn’t seem to fit the quota of the Emerald Isle, this area of limestone karst – covering over 100 square miles of County Clare – is stunning in its own right.
+The area was once the seabed but has lain exposed to the elements since the Ice Age, becoming a lunar-like landscape that’s highly unique to Ireland.

 This rock lover’s paradise is home to swallow holes, underground rivers, caves, crevices, and fossils.
 And while you might expect nothing to grow here, The Burren is far from a lifeless landscape.
 In fact, its stunning flora, which appear between the folds of limestone, is one of its main draws – including 22 different species of orchid.